Walking in Norfolk

 The Fens, an area of dykes, ditches, rivers and remote villages created by centuries of reclamation provide an altogether different landscape.
 Downham Market, a small hillside town on the edge of the Fens, provides an ideal base from which to explore the surrounding countryside and waterways.
 The recently restored Denver Mill nearby is well worth a visit.

-The village of Weston Longville, set in gently rolling countryside, is noted as the setting for 'The Diary of a Country Parson' recording the tranquil yet fascinating life of rector, James Woodforde.
+Weston Longville - This village, set in gently rolling countryside is noted as the setting for 'The Diary of a Country Parson' recording the tranquil yet fascinating life of rector, James Woodforde.
 It is a work still widely enjoyed as an insight into people's lives in the late 18th century; the farmers, servants, doctors, tradesmen and squires the rector came into contact with.
 The second part of the village name came from Longville priory in Normandy, to which its tithes were transferred at the turn of the 12th century by its Norman lord of the manor.

 OS Maps: Explorer 238

 When you buy from Walking Pages your complete satisfaction, peace of mind and security are our main priority.
 Our on-line bookshop is one of the longest established on the internet.
 We have been serving walkers on line for over six years and have built our reputation on reliable service.
 Go to our bookshop by clicking on the 'Books' navigation button or one of the walking guide links throughout the site and you will be transferred to our secure server, confirmed by the golden padlock on your browser.
 Should you decide to purchase you will be tranferred to HSBC plc. secure e-payments for credit card transactions, giving you absolute confidence in your card security.
 Full information about our terms of trading is provided at the bookshop.

 © Copyright 2000 to 2011 Walking Pages Ltd. and its associates.
 All rights reserved